We can help you to...

 Handling continuous variables: please read this document for guidance on how to calculate the difference in the means (or weighted mean differences) for continuous variables.

 Cochrane style resource: compare your review against the official style document.

-QUOROM statement: please note that all draft reviews submitted to the Cochrane Heart Group must be accompanied by a QUOROM diagram, which records the flow of papers through your review.
-If you need help with your QUOROM statement please contact the editorial base.
+PRISMA: please note that all draft reviews submitted to the Cochrane Heart Group must be accompanied by a PRISMA flowchart, which records the flow of papers through your review.
+If you need help with your PRISMA statement please contact the editorial base.

 Permission to republish your review form: this form must be completed and returned to the Permissions Department at Wiley if you wish to re-publish your Cochrane systematic review in another scientific journal.
 Please see clarification from Wiley regarding permission to re-publish material.

 Authors should contact the Trials Search Coordinator BEFORE they begin their search.
 We will provide detailed and specific assistance in the preparation of your search strategy and work with you to develop it.